top of page

 • Jun 2, 2024

 In my opinion the athletes need to be provided with an environment that is conducive to developing good fundamentals.
 Ideally, having the luxury of helping the football player to maximize explosiveness and speed to get from point A to point B without having to deal with opponents and other responsibilities, is a good thing, and can be a very important part of the learning progression.
-Ultimately though, functioning in game-like scenarios is a necessity.
+I believe that familiarizing a football player with how to best run a 100-meter dash is very valuable.
+That distance is long enough where the athlete's max velocity that he/she is capable of can be attained, but short enough where mistakes in the various sections of the race may be too much to recover from.
+Using this as a basis, the athlete and coach can then seek to best apply this to the given game scenarios the athlete is in, because ultimately, functioning best in game-like scenarios is the objective.
+In addition, for injury prevention, there is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing during play.

 Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body while minimizing any action that occurs to the back of the body, ie, a visual that can be observed during top speed running is that the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso, and then will recover up in front of the body.
 This is referred to as having good front side mechanics.
 When the body is in a position where the hips and torso are angled forward, ie; during the start and initial acceleration, the same thigh to torso relationship applies.
 What also is critically important to stopping, starting and changing direction are the aspects of "Trunk Discipline" and "Shin Discipline" as has been described in previous blogs, along with having a high degree of eccentric strength and balance.